NiiOdai/ALL/README.md

 -the LCD also display when the environment of the users is safe(i.e when no gas is detected).

  **Usage:**
+  -Connect the components correctly as shown in the image at the later part of the page.
+ -Clone repository in order to alter variable in the sourcecode to suit environment.
- -Just open this ino file with Arduino IDE and play.
+ -Just open this ino file with Arduino IDE and upload to the prototype.
- -Assume that you connected the components correctly.